askmike/gekko/docs/commandline/tradebot.md

 - Run a strategy (in semi-realtime) over live market data.
 - Automatically create buy/sell orders based on signals coming from the strategy.

-*As with everything in Gekko, the tradebot will make decisions based on the selected/configured/created strategy.
+*As with everything in Gekko, the tradebot will make decisions based on the strategy selected/configured/created **by YOU**.
 If you end up losing money, you have no one to blame but yourself.*

 ## Configuration